Staying Bitter or Moving On

 “You can keep looking back and let the anger of what your husband said or how he acted or what he did fill you with bitterness, or you can move forward.
 It’s a choice.
 And believe me, I’ve been there and have seen it destroy marriages,” my best friend said, straining to move a huge tote.
 Christine called me to see if I would help her look for big red metal candlesticks she swore was in her garage.
 She had separated from her husband for nearly a year before they reconciled.
 If anyone knew anything about marriage, hard choices and what I was facing, it was her.

 I couldn’t fathom letting go of the past.
-Within it laid the wreckage of a war-torn heart from broken promises, short words, and deep wounds inflicted by my husband’s careless actions.
+Within it lay the wreckage of a war-torn heart from broken promises, short words, and deep wounds inflicted by my husband’s careless actions.
 I knew he wasn’t the only one to blame, I was guilty of the same things too but somehow his offenses seemed worse.
 That’s the thing about bitterness.
 Bitterness can be difficult to diagnose in our own lives because it distorts our perceptions.

 Later that week, we took our family vacation in Idaho Springs, Colorado.
 As we wandered the streets, a corner shop caught my eye.
 We looked at the trinkets, river rock and fool’s gold.
 Bracelets and necklaces made of silver were framed under glass until one piece of silver caught my eye.